Blog

 Here is the analysis from the Hugging Face Output Detector:

-241 tokens were evaluated – and the text was rated as having an impressive 99.98% probability of being real.
+241 tokens were evaluated – and the automatically generated text was rated as having an impressive 99.98% probability of being real.
 Wikipedia text written and edited by humans received the same high rating.
 This proves that Lyreco’s automatically generated product descriptions are of excellent quality and meet the highest standards.

 PanzerGlass screen protector product description (last updated: 6 December 2022):